Kendra A. Mohr

 Kendra has been a member of the Dauphin County Bar Association since 2005 and is a Pro Bono program participant.

 Kendra has been a member of the Rotary Club of Hershey since 2006.
-She has served as Program Chair, Director & Chair of Club Administration, Secretary, Treasurer, President-Elect, President (2012-2013), and Immediate Past President.
+She has served as Program Chair, Director & Chair of Club Administration, Secretary, Treasurer, President-Elect, President (2012-2013), Immediate Past President, and Director & Chair of Charitable Allocations and Fundraising.
 She has served as an auction committee member since 2007.
-Kendra began another term on the Board of Directors in July 2016, as Chair of Charitable Allocations and Fundraising.
 She is a Paul Harris Fellow.

 Kendra has been a member of the Conoy Township Zoning Hearing Board since 2011, serving as Vice Chair from 2013-2016, and as Chair since 2016.
 She was Conoy Township's citizen representative on the Northwest Lancaster County Regional Strategic Plan committee from 2007-2009.